ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/telephone.md

 }
 ~~~

 Once you added `Telephone.sol` and `TelephoneAttack.sol` to the `contracts` folder of your project, write the necessary code (see below) to deploy both of them to the blockchain in `migrations/2_deploy_contracts.js`.
-Then run `truffle migrate`.
+Then run `npx truffle migrate`.

 ~~~javascript
 let Telephone = artifacts.require('./Telephone.sol')